Actindo-AG/Documentation/PIM/UserInterface/03a_Settings.md

   Click this button to display the search bar and search for an attribute.

 - ![Refresh](/Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
-  Click this button to update the table of attributes.
+  Click this button to update the list of attributes.

 - ![Columns](/Assets/Icons/Columns.png "[Columns]") Columns (x)
-  Click this button to display the column editing bar and customize the displayed columns and the order of columns in the table.
-The *x* indicates the number of columns that are currently displayed in the table.
+  Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
+The *x* indicates the number of columns that are currently displayed in the list.

 - ![Filter](/Assets/Icons/Filter.png "[Filter]") Filter (x)
-  Click this button to display the filter editing bar and customize the active filters.
+  Click this button to display the filter bar and customize the active filters.
 The *x* indicates the number of filters that are currently active.

 - [x]
   Select the checkbox to display the editing toolbar.
-If you click the checkbox in the header, all attributes in the table are selected.
+If you click the checkbox in the header, all attributes in the list are selected.

 - ![Edit](/Assets/Icons/Edit01.png "[Edit]") (Edit)
   Click this button to edit the selected attribute.
 This button is only displayed, when a single checkbox of an attribute is selected.
-Alternatively, you can click directly a row in the table to edit an attribute.
+Alternatively, you can click directly a row in the list to edit an attribute.
   For detailed information, see [Edit an attribute](to_be_completed).

 - ![Delete](/Assets/Icons/Trash03.png "[Delete]") (Delete)
   Click this button to delete the selected attribute.
 This button is only displayed, when the checkbox of an attribute is selected.
   For detailed information, see [Delete an attribute](to_be_completed).

-The table displays all attributes.
+The list displays all attributes.
 All fields are read-only.
 Depending on the settings, the displayed columns may vary.

 - *Name*
   Attribute name.